As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 How Do I Know if My Dog Has an Ear Infection?

-The most common signs that your dog has an ear infection are when they shake their heads or scratch their ears.
-It is very easy to know if your dog has an ear infection.
+The most common signs are when dogs shake their heads or scratch their ears.
+It is usually very easy to know if your dog has an ear infection.
 First, look in their ears to see if there is debris or discharge:

 If your dog shakes their head but their ears are clean, you can read our article from Dr. Ellen Russell: “Dog Shaking Head But Ears are Clean?”
-Other symptoms of ear infections in dogs include:

 5 Most Frequent Types of Dog Ear Infections (With Images)

-1. Dermatitis Ear Infection
+1. Dermatitis Ear Infections

 Dermatitis is an inflammation and infection in your dog’s skin.
 The main sign of dermatitis in dogs is red, inflamed, and itchy skin.